-The judicial official will only have access to the material in Case Center, so it is important that counsel and parties ensure all the material they intend to present at their hearing is accessible through Case Center.
-The use of Case Center is mandatory in the Superior Court.
-Your matter may be adjourned by the presiding judge if your materials are not accessible through Case Center.
+The judicial officer will only have access to the material in Case Center, so it is important that counsel and parties ensure all the material they intend to present at their hearing is accessible through Case Center.
+Your matter may be adjourned by the presiding judicial officer if your materials are not accessible through Case Center.

-You should mark up your notes with the Case Center-generated page numbers ahead of your hearing, using the “Master” page numbering generated by Case Center.
+You should mark up your notes with the Case Center-generated page numbers ahead of your hearing.

 To best prepare for your hearing with Case Center, parties should: